nakednous/proscene3_design/source.md

 ## Dandelion: Conclusions

-<li class="fragment"> Target audience: programmers which want to build upon a scenegraph foundation
+<li class="fragment"> Target audience: scenegraph programmers
-<li class="fragment"> Multi-language (java + android + js) = Java-based implementation + single-threaded + No-dependencies simple
+<li class="fragment"> Multi-language
-and coherent scene-graph API
 <li class="fragment"> Those of BIAS

+N:

+* ... programmers which want to build upon a (simple and coherent) scenegraph foundation
+* ... java + android + js (but also 3rd party python and ruby ports are known to as)
-<li class="fragment"> It can easily be plugged into any third-party visual computing application
+* ... e.g., it can easily be plugged into any third-party visual computing application

 H: